unixorn/awesome-zsh-plugins/README.md

 * [gitster](https://github.com/shashankmehta/dotfiles/blob/master/thesetup/zsh/.oh-my-zsh/custom/themes/gitster.zsh-theme) - When in a `git` repo, it shows the location from the `git` repository root folder.
 When not in a `git` repo, it shows the path relative to home, `~`.
 * [glimmer](https://github.com/martnu/glimmer) - Includes `git` branch, time and user@host.
 * [gocilla](https://github.com/goranvasic/gocilla-iterm-zsh) - Theme for iTerm 2 and ZSH, includes `git` decorations, user@host, path and date.
-* [grayt](https://github.com/evanthegrayt/grayt-zsh-theme) - Simple yet informative theme that includes `git` decorations.
+* [grayt](https://github.com/evanthegrayt/grayt-zsh-theme) - Simple yet informative theme that includes `git` decorations and the return status of the last command.
 * [gruvbox](https://github.com/sbugzu/gruvbox-zsh) - Based on [agnoster](https://gist.github.com/agnoster/3712874), uses the same colors from the [gruvbox](https://github.com/morhetz/gruvbox) `vim` plugin.
 * [guri](https://github.com/victorfsf/guri) - A Simple and fast Oh-My-Zsh theme, based on [Pure](https://github.com/sindresorhus/pure)'s design.
 * [hackersaurus](https://github.com/bhilburn/hackersaurus) - A theme with `git` status and exit code of last command run embedded in the prompt.
 Related to [powerlevel9k](https://github.com/bhilburn/powerlevel9k).